 The Trinity Ridge Fire began August 3rd when a UTV somehow caught fire aside a forest road.¹ It was snow, however, that kept us from reaching the Trinity Recreation Area in the Jeep the following weekend.² The fire wasn’t large yet.
 By the time we could spare another weekend, in September, the much enlarged fire kept us away and almost kept us from getting anywhere.³

 Including other attempts cancelled before launch, this would be about my fifth 2012 effort to reach Trinity Mountain.
 I was kind of determined.

 I took the day off work and left as early as I could after getting the kids ready for school.
 I planned a big loop up through the Trinities to near Atlanta and back which would require much of the available daylight.

 It was still chilly, about 40°F, but three layers and heated grips kept me cozy as I cut across the open land behind Micron along the old Oregon Trail.

 The Oregon Trail is one of our few National Historic Trails.¹ It’s a little known fact that the immigrants’ hubcaps, energy drink bottles and worn shoes still litter the path.
 This stretch between Technology Way and Bonneville Point usually has a few trash dumps (I also passed a shot-up TV and roll of carpet).

 Weekend rain made the dirt and gravel roads more enjoyable than usual — good traction, not dusty.
 There were, however, hoards of hunters seeking to dismember the living and eat their flesh.
-You have to take the bad with the good.
+You have to take the good with the bad.

 It was crowded, hot and dusty when last we stopped here.
 Now, the opposite.